-The Committee also discussed proposed amendments to Article 5, paragraph 7.
-One change of substance to the United Nations Model Convention discussed by the Committee is in relation to the situation when the activities of an agent are devoted wholly or almost wholly on behalf of an enterprise and the agent is therefore not an agent of independent status.
+The Committee also discussed proposed amendments to Article 5, paragraph 7 following the OECD/G20 recommendations.
+In addition a further change of substance to the United Nations Model Convention was discussed by the Committee is in relation to the situation when the activities of an agent are devoted wholly or almost wholly on behalf of an enterprise and the agent is therefore not an agent of independent status.
 It was noted that paragraph 7 the United Nations Model Convention currently provides that even in this situation an agent is still independent if it deals with the enterprise on an arm's length basis.
 It was also noted that this exception has never appeared in the OECD Model Convention with the result that, the OECD Model Convention has a more limited concept of independent agent than the United Nations Model Convention.
 The Committee considers that in proposing amendments to paragraph 7 it should remove this feature of its rule.